 1. Throw a Loving Day celebration.
 Loving Day commemorates Loving v.
 Virginia (1967), the landmark Supreme Court decision that declared all laws against interracial marriage unconstitutional in the U.S. Loving Day is not a national holiday (yet), but it takes place on or around June 12th.
 Tu B’Av is the perfect Jewish holiday to celebrate the mixed race and interfaith marriages that make up an increasing number of marriages in our Jewish communities.
 Visit this link to learn more about how to throw a Loving Day party.

 2. Though Pride month is officially the month of June, why not keep the celebrations going?
 While large strides have been made for equality for LGBTQ people, there is still lots more work to be done.
-Spend the evening watching an LGBT film, sign the ACLU’s Equality Act Now petition to Congress, and/or get involved and stay updated with the Human Rights Campaign, which advocates for LGBTQ equality.
+Spend the evening watching an LGBT film and get involved and stay updated with the Human Rights Campaign which advocates for LGBTQ equality.
 What better way to celebrate love, than to advocate for love in every form?

 3. Check out At the Well Project’s month of Av guide.
 It’s like reading your Jewish horoscope for the month!